 If you belong to the category of vapers who think it’s worth vaping water, I want to apologize beforehand for shattering your illusions.

 Can You Vape Water?
 What Happens to Water in a Vape Tank?

-6 Reasons Why You Shouldn’t Vape Water
+6 Reasons Why You Shouldn’t Vape water

-1. Water doesn’t produce clouds
+1. Water doesn’t produce clouds.

-2. The water vapor produced will be steaming hot
+2. The water vapor produced will be steaming hot.

 Also, bear in mind that hot droplets can escape through the chimney and scald you as well.

-3. Vaping water doesn’t offer the same psychological thrill
+3. Vaping water doesn’t offer the same psychological thrill.

-If you’re brave enough to inhale hot water vapor, know that the vapor inside your mouth will condense quickly and turn back into water.
-It’s a cruel joke, wouldn’t you agree?
+If you’re brave enough to inhale hot water vapor, know that the steam inside your mouth will condense quickly and become water once more.

 4. Water leaks

-5. Water doesn’t do well with added flavors
+5. Water doesn’t do well with added flavors.

 Don’t fall under the wrong impression that adding flavors to the water can enhance your vaping sessions.